VISITING SCHEDULE AND LIMITATIONS

 - B. To gain permission, a Felony Form must be completed and sent to the Superintendent for approval.
 Felony Forms are available through Visitor Processing Staff.
 The approved form must be presented at each visit to facilitate entry.

-- A. Inmates whose visitors may have physical limitations due to age or handicaps may apply to the Superintendent or his/her designee for a waiver on some aspects of this entrance procedure.
-Medical verification may be required in order to validate any special arrangements that may have to be made.
+- Inmates whose visitors who are in need of special accommodations due to physical limitations may apply to the Superintendent’s designee (Director of Security) for a waiver on some aspects of the entrance procedures.
+Medical verification will be required in order to validate any special accommodations to be provided.

 SPECIAL HOUSING VISITING (TSMU, BSMU, HSU CELLS A/B)

 - Inmates on non-contact status and or those housed in the Special Management Units are allowed two (2) visits per week and only one per day.
 Only one SMU inmate shall be allowed shall be allowed to visit at a time.